Country of Origin Rules & CBP Verification: Marking, FTAs, Form 28

 An origin verification is a formal process through which CBP investigates whether imported goods genuinely qualify as “originating” under a Free Trade Agreement.
 These verifications have become increasingly common as CBP scrutinizes FTA claims more closely, particularly in sectors where preferential duty rates create a significant financial incentive to claim origin.

-CBP initiates origin verifications through a Request for Information (CBP Form 28) or a Notice of Proposed Action (CBP Form 29).
+CBP initiates origin verifications through one of two forms.
 A Form 28 is typically the first step — CBP asks questions and requests documentation.
 If the responses are insufficient, or if CBP determines the goods do not qualify, a Form 29 follows, proposing to deny the FTA claim and assess additional duties.

 Responding to an origin verification requires careful coordination between the importer, the foreign producer, and legal counsel.
 The documentation must be thorough, consistent, and responsive to CBP’s specific questions.
 Incomplete or contradictory responses can result in denial of the FTA claim, retroactive duty assessments on prior entries, and potential penalties.